International Undergraduate Admission

 Please make sure to enter your name as it appears on your passport or national identity card.
 If there are variations of your name on your credentials, please list these alternatives as well.

-All freshman applicants are required to submit one letter of recommendation; two additional letters may be submitted.
+Freshmen applicants are encouraged to submit a letter of recommendation, but they are optional.
+Up to three letters may be submitted.

 - Any high school official, including a counselor, teacher, principal, etc. Preferably someone who knows the student well.